 Avoid High Amounts of Ethanol in your Kubota Lawn Mower

-Ethanol, a corn-based product used in most gasolines today, can be damaging to small engines.
+Ethanol, a corn-based product used in most gasoline today, can be damaging to small engines.
 Ethanol is corrosive to your Kubota’s fuel system.
 It also degrades plastics and components on your mower.

-Purchase a High Quality Fuel for Your Kubota Lawn Mower
+Purchase High-Quality Fuel for Your Kubota Lawn Mower

 Currently, a gallon of ethanol-free fuel can cost you up to $3.00 more per gallon.
 You will need to weigh the cost of fuel against the potential cost of damage from running other fuels.